nemo0622/pokeemerald-expansion/README.md

         - A few Gen 6 icon sprites by  dragonball253 (some Kalos starter icons)
         - Many later-gen icon sprites by LuigiTKO
     - Battle Backgrounds based on work by PurrfectDoodle, RavePossum, and Ruki; some slight edits by me
-    - HGSS-style map icon kit by NikNaks93 on DeviantArt
+    - Ilios Region Map by Zezitra
     - Many, many item Bag icons by glados11388